LuksOracle/documentation/README.md

 The website is divided into two parts:

 The ChainLink Faucet where any user can claim LINK from the faucet at every __12 hour__ intervals.
-This is a mitigation used to prevent spam atacks and prevent bad actors from draining the protocols.
+This is a mitigation used to prevent spam atacks and prevent bad actors from draining the pool.

-The Twitter Name Space where any user can __connect__ their Twitter ID to their wallet address, __update__ / __resolve__ their existing wallet address to a different twitter ID, or __search__ a user's twitter ID to see their connected wallet.
+The Twitter Name Space where any user can __connect__ their Twitter ID to their wallet address, __update__ / __resolve__ their existing wallet address to a different twitter ID, and __search__ a user's twitter ID to see their connected wallet.

 ## Guide (Step-by-step)
 The website can be daunting at first for inexperienced tech users.
 As a result, we have currated this guide to ease the process of registering you TNS!
+If you're using a UP, start at step 3; otherwise, start at step 1.

 1. First and foremost, you must have L16 LYXE test-net tokens.
 These will be used for gas.
 You can acquire these [here](https://faucet.l16.lukso.network/).